What is a Qualified Sick Pay Plan?

 Premium structures, option selections, and benefit payment options can vary between different classes of employees.
 Premium discounts may be available if there are more than three participants.

 Tax deductions appeal to all business owners.
-But, a QSPP funded with disability insurance is about more than just deductions but about doing right by your employees and protecting your business’ most valuable assets.
-You probably will do what you can to help your employees get through a difficult time, but with a QSPP funded with disability insurance, you have gained a leg up on the competition who will be scrambling when an employee disability strikes.
+But a QSPP funded with disability insurance is about more than just deductions—it’s about doing right by your employees and protecting your business’ most valuable assets.
+You probably will do what you can to help your employees get through a difficult time, but with a QSPP funded with disability insurance, you have gained a leg-up on the competition who will be scrambling when an employee disability strikes.